 In fact there is no law which governs who can issue a certified copy — ultimately it is the decision of the body you submit it to as to whether they will accept it.
 Bodies may also have different rules for different types of document.

-The Identity & Passport Service (and many other bodies) will only accept a certified copy of a deed poll if it has been issued by:
+HM Passport Office (formerly the Identity & Passport Service) (and many other bodies) will only accept a certified copy of a deed poll if it has been issued by: